-The Libertarian Party is not only right’s natural ally, it is the only party opposing Marxist victory in the US.
+The Libertarian Party is the right’s natural ally, and the only party opposing Marxist victory in the US.

 By: Ryan Ramsey

 Communism is not a relic of the Cold War.
 Communism has made a very successful “long march through the institutions“, and at this point in history we have crossed the tipping point, where more than half the population takes more from the government than they contribute.

 We just socialized our medical system, in another major coup for the goals set 100 years ago, when the Bolsheviks took power in Russia.
 Every year since, a million people have died under red flags.

 Communism is not only the common enemy of Libertarians and Conservatives, it is the enemy of all mankind, even the planet itself, as environmental destruction inevitably follows the cultural destruction that is the opening act of any nation falling under the siren song of “equality”, sung by the useful idiots that form the foot soldiers of the revolution.

 Our only solace is they are usually the first ones to be killed when the proletariat has his day, which really means a different set of oligarchs, with minds vastly more hateful and murderous than the capitalists they replace.

 To illustrate how out of touch Commissar Sarwark truly is, let us examine the work of Marx and Engles, and determine how entrenched Communist principles of revolution are in modern America.

 Let us examine which of the 2 major parties supports each of the “Ten Planks” of the Communist Manifesto.
 The “Ten Planks” were designed as a dysgenic program to render a Republic weak, impoverished, corrupt, and bring free people to their knees, dependent and begging for more government.